AdamDHines/LENS/docs/source/train_setup.rst

 During evaluation, this file is loaded and used to run Recall@K and Precision-Recall analysis.

-For datasets where there is a 1:1 correspondance between queries and reference, the ground truth can simply be:
+For datasets where there is a 1:1 correspondence between queries and reference, the ground truth can simply be:

 .. code-block:: python